AI and NLP – a fundamental approach

 • AI and NLP – a fundamental approach.pdf (date: 20 September, 2014)

 A science is either a cognitive science, or a fundamental science:

 • Cognitive sciences study natural behavior, and describe this behavior in behavior models, after which can be predicted where and when a specific behavior will occur;

 • Fundamental sciences study natural phenomena, and describe the natural laws according which a specific natural phenomenon occurs, after which can be predicted where and when that natural phenomenon will occur.

-However, almost 60 years ago, scientists considered the field of AI and knowledge technology is considered a cognitive science, which studies the behavior of intelligence and meaning.
-However, this field tries to implement the behavior of intelligence and meaning without having described this behavior in behavior models.
-Wouldn't that explain the lack of progress in this field?
-Can fundamental results be expected when the field has no foundation?
+However, almost 60 years ago, scientists considered the field of AI and knowledge technology to be a cognitive science, which studies the behavior of intelligence and meaning.
+But they fail to describe this behavior in behavior models.
+Wouldn't the lack of a definition explain the lack of progress in this field?
+Can fundamental results be expected when a field has no foundation?

 What if George Boole was right?
 What if the field of AI and knowledge technology is actually a fundamental science?
 What if naturally occurring intelligence and naturally occurring meaning can be defined in a natural way – based on natural laws – after which can be predicted exactly where and when intelligence and meaning naturally ensues?
 Wouldn't such a fundamental approach speedup progress in the field of AI and knowledge technology?